spiffe/spiffe/standards/SPIFFE_Workload_API.md

 ### 4.4 Default Values and Redacted Information

-SPIFFE Workload API clients may at times encounter fields in the response message that have a default value, or may notice that information included in a previous response is not included in the latest response.
-For instance, a client may encounter a default value in the `federated_bundles` field after having previously received a federated bundle.
+SPIFFE Workload API response messages are complete updates to previously sent response messages.
+When a response message contains fields which are set to default or empty values, clients MUST interpret the values of those fields to have been set to their default or empty values; previously received, non-default or non-empty values MUST NOT be retained by a client after receiving a default or empty value for the fields.
+For instance, a client receiving a default value in the `federated_bundles` field should discard the previously received `federated_bundles` value.

 Since every message MUST include the full set of information (see the [Stream Responses](#42-stream-responses) section), clients SHOULD interpret the absence of data as a redaction.
 As an example, if a client has loaded a bundle for `spiffe://foo.bar`, and receives a message that does not include a bundle for `spiffe://foo.bar`, then the bundle SHOULD be unloaded.